nmshd/documentation/_docs_operate/connector-cli-operations.md

 ### Identity Deletion

-To delete the underlying Identity of the Connector, its CLI can be used.
+To delete the underlying Identity of the Connector, the `identityDeletion` command group of its CLI can be used.

 #### Initialization Command